clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 - Objective: Characterize oscillatory activity and its modulation.
 - Methods: Fourier and wavelet transforms, coherence analysis.
 - Outputs: Time-frequency plots, phase-amplitude coupling indices.

-## Key Features
-- Modular Codebase: Easy to extend and integrate new analysis methods.
-- Python and MATLAB Compatibility: Scripts are provided in both Python and MATLAB for flexibility.
-- Detailed Documentation: Step-by-step instructions for setting up and running each analysis.
-- Comprehensive Examples: Jupyter Notebooks provided for interactive data exploration and visualization.

 ## Repository Structure
 The repository is organized as follows: